jbejjani2022/jbejjani2022/README.md

 ## Hi! 🐒

 My name is Joey.
-Here's a little bit about me.
+Here's a little bit about me and some projects I've worked (or am working) on.

 I like...